 It did a reasonable job, but there were some issues with it which I think are important to understand if you’re planning on trying it.

 In this review, I’ll cover the key points I think are worth considering.
-And I’ll also talk about my experience when my partner and I tested it over a couple of days.
+And I’ll also talk about my experience after buying the gel on amazon.com.

 Who makes it?